HamishPayne/CODE-WORDS/Classroom/Week-11/readme.md

 Do you think I’m leaving out too much from the text?
 Eugenics, body politics etc?
 How to make the words slowly scroll with mic input?
 Only moves really slow.
 How can I make the rocks slow/stop with mic input?
 I’m trying to think of a work around for using mouse scroll, it’s physical.*
--SHOW PROGRESS.
+-Wrote out my 200 word reflection ready for the final submission -SHOW PROGRESS.
 ### 3D Text
   Guy Debord’ss ‘the society of the spectacle’ which is referenced in my chosen text speaks about a “future society where all life presents itself as an immense accumulation of spectacles, Everything that was directly lived has moved away into representation.“